sa-tre/satre-specification/docs/source/standard.md

 ### 5.1 Legal

-The ability of the organisation to access suitable and timely legal advice.
+The ability of the TRE organisation to access suitable and timely legal advice.

 | Statement | Guidance |
 | --------- | -------- |